Home/Meats/Guanciale

 Instructions

-Colorful bell peppers filled with a savory mixture of guanciale, quinoa, and vegetables for a nutritious meal.
+Colorful bell peppers filled with a savory mixture of quinoa, guanciale, and vegetables, baked to perfection.

 Ingredients